Climate Action Plan update

 - the Street Teams.

 The Working Group is made up of experts, advocates, residents, City and state staff, and business and nonprofit leaders.
-They will help craft implementation-focused action roadmaps that work for everyone.
+They are helping to develop implementation-focused action roadmaps that work for everyone.
+Learn more about the Working Group here.

 The Street Teams are made up of youth volunteers.
-They will engage residents where they are by:
+They are engaging residents where they are by:

 - soliciting feedback from people as they walk through our City.